 The creation, manipulation, and employment of three-dimensional, digital models in the industrial design process.

 Students will be exposed to the full range of design disciplines, their history of development, how they interact, differ, converge and lead to change in accommodating new needs.
 Students will explore design principles and processes, including product innovation and development, sustainability, form and function, and discover how design is an asset to the economy and works with business.

-An introduction to the application of graphic design concepts, tools, and techniques in the industrial design process.
+This course addresses the application and role of graphic principles, tools, and techniques in the industrial design process.

 An introduction to the application of the design process and problem-solving methodology through the design of simple products.